ftatarli/Foundation-Machine-Learning-Algorithms-from-Scratch/algorithms/kmeans/k_means_from_scratch_in_R.md

 | silhouette           |       0.7808 |        0.7808 |                     NA |
 | identical labels (%) |           NA |            NA |                    100 |
 | max centroid gap     |           NA |            NA |                      0 |

-Our Lloyd vs R’s Lloyd on the same 120 points.

-What to expect: the inertia difference is `0` to several decimals, label agreement is `100%`, and the centroid gap is around `1e-15` — floating-point noise, not disagreement.
-Both are running the same algorithm to the same fixed point, so anything larger means a real bug on our side.

-Iteration counts may differ by one or two: `kmeans` and `fit` apply slightly different stopping tests, and our final iteration exists purely to prove nothing moved.